troyvit/troy.outbrain/README.md

 ## Long term goals
 - Create a regular development cycle that multiple GTO teams follow.
 - Use my role to defend the [Lighthouse](https://www.outbrain.com/blog/you-are-what-you-recommend-value-of-trust/).
-- Organize a team to rewrite our automation scripts in python or node.
+- Organize a team to rewrite our automation scripts in node.

 ## Short term goals
 - Spread the usage of internal APIs to the GTO team members so they can build cool stuff with them.
 - Gain dev time for GTOs around the world.
-- Help make a new GTO logo.
-- Update the OB Friend extension.
 - Update OB_1.

+## Recent accomplishments
+- Helped make the new GTO logo.
+- Updated the OB Friend extension.

 ## What I'm studying
 Informally studying the positive role bacteria plays in soil health.

 ## Hobbies
-Running, gardening, biking around town, travel, gym climbing
+Climbing, gardening, biking, travel